methylation

 The takeaway

 MTHFR is real, MTHFR is common, MTHFR is mostly fine.
-The two situations it genuinely matters in — pregnancy planning and elevated homocysteine — are both addressable with cheap, well-studied interventions.
-The internet noise is overhyped; the underlying biology is interesting but bounded.
+The internet noise around it is overhyped; the underlying biology is interesting but bounded.

 Sources